canonical/craft-parts/docs/explanation/filesets.rst

 the *stage* fileset refers to all the files and directories that will be moved into the staging area ready for the *stage* step to be run.

-Tools that use Craft Parts can define filesets with arbitrary names and they can also expose the feature to users.
-Names are only limited by the format used to describe them.

 Defining filesets
 -----------------